 C. Critical and compelling regional or statewide need as identified in the State Plan.

 Demonstrate demand and need for the program in terms of meeting present and future needs of the region and the State.

-The proposed criminal justice degree will be a Bachelor of Professional Studies degree comparable but simultaneously different from criminal justice degrees from peer institutions.
-Most of the substantive courses offered by similar programs are comparable to the courses that will be offered in the criminal justice program.
-The program is however different in the sense that the program is designed for students transferring from the community colleges with an Associate of Applied Science or an Associate of Technical Science degree.
-The program will also require an internship (under BPS core courses) and a capstone course (CRJ XXX Criminal Justice Assessment) as culminating experiences to help students develop the practical skills they need to be successful in their careers.
+The proposed Sports Communication degree will be a Bachelor of Professional Studies degree comparable but simultaneously different from Sports Communication degrees from peer institutions.
+Most of the substantive courses offered by similar programs are comparable to the courses that will be offered in the Sports Communication program.
+The program, however, is different in the sense that the focus is on students transferring from community colleges who are working professionals.
+The program will also require a professional internship as a culminating experience to help students develop the practical skills they need to be successful in and advance through their careers.